dk14/wolfram-mega/README.md

 Extras.

-Protocol can be extended to support P2P matching (advertise "option" offers), thus can act as P2P exchange for fully-collaterized derivatives.
+Protocol has a basic P2P matching engine (to advertise "option" offers), thus can act as P2P exchange for fully-collaterized derivatives.

 Since data is not limited to conventional future data, anything unknown can be advertised, e.g. solutions to mathematical problems, inverses of one-way functions, your husband's affairs etc.